 - 1 tablespoon Sugar

-- 3 tbsp Melted butter to cook the crepes
+- 3 tablespoons Melted butter to cook the crepes

 - 16 ounces Ricotta, fresh 2 cups